Wildfires spread in California as oppressive heat wave continues

 In Southern California, the El Dorado Fire, which was sparked by a pyrotechnic device used in a gender reveal party, has burned over 7,300 acres and is only 7% contained, according to Cal Fire.
 Multiple homes have been destroyed and some 21,000 residents have been evacuated, CBS Los Angeles reports.
 Triple-digit temperatures and low humidity are helping the fire spread.

 Multiple national forests will be closed Monday night due to the wildfires.
-Sequoia National Forest, Angeles National Forest, San Bernardino National Forest and Cleveland National Forest will be closed to all visitors starting at 5 p.m.
-CT, the U.S. Forest Service said.
+Sequoia National Forest, Angeles National Forest, San Bernardino National Forest and Cleveland National Forest will be closed to all visitors starting at 5 p.m. local time, the U.S. Forest Service said.

 "Existing fires are displaying extreme fire behavior, new fire starts are likely, weather conditions are worsening and we simply do not have enough resources to fully fight and contain every fire," said Randy Moore, regional forester for the USDA Forest Service Pacific Southwest Region.